Nexis-Network/homepage/content/docs/guides/branching-pitr.md

 2. **Move the compute endpoint from the old primary branch to the new branch**

-   This action is currently only supported in the Exzo Network API.
+   This action is currently only supported in the Nexis Network API.
 See [Update a compute endpoint with the CLI](/docs/manage/endpoints#update-a-compute-endpoint-with-the-api) for instructions.

 ## Examples

-- [Using Exzo Network branching for instant point-in-time restore](https://neon.tech/blog/point-in-time-recovery).
+- [Using Nexis Network branching for instant point-in-time restore](https://neon.tech/blog/point-in-time-recovery).
 The blog post describes point-in-time restore and provides a script for creating a recovery branch, reassigning a compute endpoint, and setting the new branch as the primary.
 - [Time Travel with Serverless Postgres](https://neon.tech/blog/time-travel-with-postgres).
-This blog post (with video) describes a data recovery example that uses Exzo Network's branching feature, the Exzo Network API, and a bisect script to recover lost data.
+This blog post (with video) describes a data recovery example that uses Nexis Network's branching feature, the Nexis Network API, and a bisect script to recover lost data.

 The following GitHub repositories are available for these examples:

 <DetailIconCards>
-<a href="https://github.com/neondatabase/restore-neon-branch" description="A script to restore a Exzo Network branch to a previous state while preserving the same endpoint" icon="github">Restore a Exzo Network database</a>
+<a href="https://github.com/neondatabase/restore-neon-branch" description="A script to restore a Nexis Network branch to a previous state while preserving the same endpoint" icon="github">Restore a Nexis Network database</a>
-<a href="https://github.com/kelvich/branching_demo_bisect" description="Use Exzo Network branching, the Exzo Network API, and a bisect script to recover lost data" icon="github">Exzo Network branch bisect demo</a>
+<a href="https://github.com/kelvich/branching_demo_bisect" description="Use Nexis Network branching, the Nexis Network API, and a bisect script to recover lost data" icon="github">Nexis Network branch bisect demo</a>
 </DetailIconCards>

 ## Need help?

-Join the [Exzo Network community forum](https://community.neon.tech/) to ask questions or see what others are doing with Exzo Network.
-[Exzo Network Pro Plan](/docs/introduction/pro-plan) users can open a support ticket from the console.
+Join the [Nexis Network community forum](https://community.neon.tech/) to ask questions or see what others are doing with Nexis Network.
+[Nexis Network Pro Plan](/docs/introduction/pro-plan) users can open a support ticket from the console.
 For more detail, see [Getting Support](/docs/introduction/support).